pnlbwh/luigi-pnlpipe/docs/README.md

 ## luigi package

-Client can use the official luigi package installed in `pnlpipe3` conda environment.
-However, server should install Tashrif's work for `/history/by_task_id/` URI to work:
+A *client* (PNL external collaborator) can use the official luigi package installed in `pnlpipe3` conda environment.
+However, a *server* should install Tashrif's development for `/history/by_task_id/` URI to function:

     pip install git+https://github.com/tashrifbillah/luigi.git@89c9aa750de8ae2badabe435d98c02e44a1aa8b4

-*luigi-pnlpipe* itself will not fail without Tashrif's work on the server side.
-That means, you can also use the official luigi package on the server side.
+*luigi-pnlpipe* itself will not fail without Tashrif's development on the *server* side.
+That means, you can also use the official luigi package on the *server* side.
 But you will not be able to redirect to `/history/by_task_id/` URIs generated in `*.log.html` provenance files.
 Notably, the provenance files are generated when the pipeline is run.